sumit-codebase/fastapi-async-load-challenge/README.md

 5. Be ready to explain your fix — not just paste it.
 You'll be asked to walk through *why* the original code behaves this way under load.

-## Bonus

-If this were backed by a real database, what would you check about the DB's own connection pool limits before touching the app code?
+6. If this were backed by a real database, what would you check about the DB's own connection pool limits before touching the app code?